 Table 1.4 and Figure 1.4 present the median earnings by education level in British Columbia, which represent the earnings at students' career midpoint.
-These numbers are derived from data provided by Statistics Canada, grown to reflect current year dollars, and weighted by the university's demographic profile and settlement patterns.

-As shown, students who earn a bachelor's degree can expect \$66,400 in earnings per year in British Columbia, approximately \$18,400 more than someone with a high school diploma.
+These numbers are derived from data provided by Statistics Canada, grown to reflect current year dollars, and weighted by the university's demographic profile.
+As shown, students who earn a bachelor's degree can expect \$69,800 in earnings per year in British Columbia, approximately \$19,400 more than someone with a high school diploma.